On the exact and $\varepsilon$-strong simulation of (jump) diffusions: Exact Simulation of Jump Diffusions

-The UJEA doesn't satisfy \textbf{P3} unless the skeleton is augmented (as with the UEA outlined in Sections \ref{s:buea} and \ref{s:lbb}), however, this is computationally expensive and is not recommended in practice (hence we have omitted Step * from \algUJEA).
-Alternatively we could use the AUEA within the UJEA to directly satisfy \textbf{P3}, however it is more efficient in this case to implement the \textit{Adaptive Unbounded Jump Exact Algorithm} in Section \ref{s:aujea}.
+The UJEA doesn't satisfy Principle~\ref{prinrest} unless the skeleton is augmented (as with the UEA outlined in Sections~\ref{sbuea} and \ref {slbb}).
+As this is computationally expensive, it is not recommended in practice.
+Alternatively we could use the AUEA within the UJEA to directly satisfy Principle~\ref{prinrest}, however it is more efficient in this case to implement the Adaptive Unbounded Jump Exact Algorithm (AUJEA) which will be described in Section~\ref{saujea} (for the same reasons in which the AUEA is more efficient than the UEA, as detailed in Section~\ref{sauea}).